The aim of fundamental analysis is to try to ascertain whether the asset is under or overvalued from an investors point of view.

 Fundamental analysis for commodities

-Commodity markets can be easier to understand because they are affected by more obvious contributing factors.
+Commodity markets can be easier to understand for fundamental analysis pros and beginners because they are affected by more obvious contributing factors.
 This makes fundamental analysis on commodities easier to grasp.

 For example, oil is affected by supply and demand factors.
 Any supply restrictions such as sanctions or output limits could limit supply boosting the price.
 Increased demand owing to a stronger global economy could also boost demand and therefore the price.